TRI-AMDD/htp_md/README.md

 ## Authors
 Toyota Research Institute
+- Ha-Kung Kwon
+- Daniel Schweigert
+- Arash Khajeh

-Massachusetts Institute of Technology (Tian, Sheng, Arthur, Emily)
+Massachusetts Institute of Technology
+- Tian Xie
+- Arthur France-Lanord
+- Emily Crabb
+- Sheng Gong

 ## How to Cite
 If you use htp_md, please cite the following: TODO